 In order to apply, an online application is required.
-Students should apply online at http://gradstudy.rutgers.edu.
-A complete application generally consists of the online application, three letters of recommendation, an application fee, official transcripts of previous academic work, a personal statement, and test scores (or program essay).
+Students must apply online at http://gradstudy.rutgers.edu.
+A complete application generally consists of the online application, three letters of recommendation, an application fee, official transcripts of previous academic work, a personal statement (as detailed above), and any relevant test scores.